jbowdre/virtuallypotato/content/posts/2022/ldaps-authentication-tanzu-community-edition/index.md

 ![Back to the grind](/cat-working.gif)

 {{% notice note "Create DHCP reservations for control plane nodes" %}}
-VMware [points out](https://tanzucommunityedition.io/docs/latest/verify-deployment/#configure-dhcp-reservations-for-the-control-plane-nodes-vsphere-only) that it's important to create DHCP reservations for the IP addresses which were dynamically assigned to the control plane nodes in both the management and workload clusters so be sure to take care of that before getting too involved in Work.
+VMware [points out](https://tanzucommunityedition.io/docs/latest/verify-deployment/#configure-dhcp-reservations-for-the-control-plane-nodes-vsphere-only) that it's important to create DHCP reservations for the IP addresses which were dynamically assigned to the control plane nodes in both the management and workload clusters so be sure to take care of that before getting too involved in "Work".
 {{% /notice %}}

 [^crb]: Or a different one.
 In reality, you probably don't want the same users having the same levels of access on both the management and workload clusters.
 But I stuck with just the one here for now.